‘Fire in the North’

 For 7 people based on sharing a room = £130 pp

 For 5 people based on sharing a room = £183 pp

 4 Days + 3 Nights

 NB.
-Cost reductions can be achieved by opting out of the provided transport if your group does some car sharing.
-Also different sized groups can be catered for.
-Just enquire for a price to meet your specific need.
+Different sized groups can be catered for - just enquire for a price to meet your specific need.